 All staff undertake first aid training every three years and are trained annually by the school nurse in the administration of rescue medication such as epi pens and asthma inhalers.
-The Welfare Assistant and Mainstream Teaching Assistants undertake a higher level of first aid training and where necessary the school seeks out relevant training to address the specific needs of pupils.
+The Welfare Assistant, Mainstream Teaching Assistants and some Learning Support Assistants undertake a higher level of first aid training and where necessary the school seeks out relevant training to address the specific needs of pupils.